GabMus/razerCommander/README.md

 ##Running

-*Note: as now razerCommander connects only to the first razer peripheral it can find.
-It's a temporary behavior, it will be fixed in future releases.*

 - Clone this repo (`git clone https://github.com/gabmus/razercommander`)
 - `cd` into the newly cloned folder
 - Either run `chmod +x main.py` and `main.py`; or `python3 main.py`